vdemeester/blog/linux/debian/squeeze-notes.md

 it, without event need to have a Window system and such.
 By default, on laptop the wifi is on and unless I'm going to use a ethernet cable, I want it to be enabled ; If I want to disable it, I'll use the *killing switch* or a command line.
-I also want autodetection of the known network.
+I also want auto detection of the known network.
 To have all of this in place, we are going to need the following softwares : `ifplugd`, `guessnet` and wifi tools (`wireless-tools` and `wpa_supplicant`).

-The `/etc/network/interfaces` will speek by itself :
+The `/etc/network/interfaces` will speak by itself :

     # cat /etc/network/interfaces
     auto lo